Skip to main content

 Summary

 This guide provides an overview of “in-place” or “data at rest” encryption.
-The focus is on workstation (or desktop), laptop and external drive encryption.
-This is to protect your information, especially research data, from being accessed by non-authorized people.
-The focus is not on “data in motion” which means encrypting file transfers on a network, for example.
+The focus is on workstation (or desktop), laptop, and external drive encryption to protect your information—especially research data—from unauthorized access.
+It does not cover “data in motion,” which refers to encrypting file transfers on a network.

-These are various approaches or methods of encryption we can use.
+These are various approaches or methods of encryption that can be used.

 1. Full disk encryption: encrypting all data on the storage media.